ngquerol/docker-wildfly-h2console/README.md

 You can also provide build-time arguments to specify another username and/or password for the default administrator:

-`docker build . -t ngquerol/wildfly-h2console --build-arg admin_username=test --build-arg admin_password=test`
+`docker build . -t ngquerol/wildfly-h2console --build-arg debug_port=12345 --build-arg admin_username=test --build-arg admin_password=test`